 1014 Miami Springs Dr., Longwood | (407) 951-8145

 Family time seems to fly by when on island time, right?
-So why not spend some time this summer at Central Florida’s favorite sandy shore: Wekiva Island.
+So why not spend some time at Central Florida’s favorite sandy shore: Wekiva Island.
 This place isn’t just a recreation paradise for kayakers and hikers… foodies are welcome too.

 The onsite restaurant, Without a Paddle, may just float your boat.
 Let the little ones go pig wild over the Sloppy Hot Dog, followed by sandcastle building and splashy fun.
 If you want to commit to a full day of it, rent a cabana and opt for the easy and tasty Cabana Picnic Package, which contains enough yumminess for eight to ten people.

 426 W. Plant St., Winter Garden | (786) 671-0175

 Just down the road from the Winter Garden Farmers Market, the two spacious grassy areas that flank the outdoor beer garden of Crooked Can Brewing have morphed into open play spaces.
 Whether you came for some grub or a beer flight, impromptu fun tends to come about.